Planning & Development

 - Submittal Requirements

 - Master Review for Site Plans

-The master review process is changing as of October 27, 2020.
-Beginning March 1, 2020, any master planned residential development located within a single recorded subdivision was reviewed in its entirety upon the first permit application.
-Subsequent applications within the permitted master planned residential development were exempted from additional Planning Department review.
+Any master-planned residential development located within a single recorded subdivison can be reviewed in its entirety upon the first permit application.
+Subsequent applications within the permitted master-planned residential development are exempt from additional Planning Department review.
 Click here to view the March 2020 Master Plan Review User Guide.
-If you have questions, please contact Hector Rodriguez at 832-393-6575 or call 832-394-8849 for general assistance.
+If you have questions, please contact the Site Planner of the Day at 832-394-8849 .

 - Sign up for Publications